Find the answers here

 You are here: 3 Day Guided Walk » FAQs

-The Hollyford Track is well formed and, being a valley walk, suitable for most ages (8+) and abilities.
-That said, the days are long, and Day One in particular can be quite tiring for some as you walk 19.5km in approximately 7 hours.
-Day one is the only day where you are required to carry your pack, but don’t worry, as ample food and comfortable bedding are all provided at our private lodges, you are relieved of the burden of carrying a weighty pack.
+The Hollyford Track is a well-formed valley walk suitable for most ages (10+) and abilities.
+However, the days are long, and Day One can be quite tiring as you walk 19.5km in approximately 7 hours.
+On Day One you are required to carry your pack.
 If you have a reasonable level of fitness you will find it pleasantly challenging, and highly rewarding!

 To prepare yourself, we recommend structuring a training programme (at least 6 weeks beforehand) to ensure your walk with us is comfortable and therefore enjoyable.
 Some helpful tips are:

 The Hollyford Track Guided Wilderness Experience operates for six months from late October through to late April, and the flora and fauna in the valley can vary within that period.
 When you travel may depend on your interests:

 The New Zealand Fur Seal colony is permanently at Long Reef.
 Many of the big mature bulls leave in December.
 Mothers have their pups in January.
 The rare Fiordland Crested Penguins nest in the flax bushes at Long Reef from July to December and are generally visible in pairs, and entertaining to observe.
 Whilst they do come back to land between February and March to moult, they are rarely seen then as they are not in pairs and are more timid, tending to hide.
 December is often the peak time to see the Southern Rātā flower, and the traditionally warmer months of January to March see many of the summer flowering plants in bloom including Rātā vine, Manuka and some of the orchid varieties.
 In April when the weather is usually cooler with crisp clear days many of the flowering plants may still be in bloom.